havenwood/era/README.md

 # Era
-Ever want to benchmark some Ruby but still get the return value not the time it took?
-The Era gem prints the time a block takes but still return its value.
-Era is inspired by Clojure's `time` function but with the addition of the ability to run a number of times and still return the value from the block's last run.
+The Era gem prints the time a block takes but still returns its return value.
+Era is inspired by Clojure's `time` benchmarking function, which also prints the time it took and returns the espressions value.
+Era also adds the option to specify the number of times to run the block but still return the value from the last run.

 Era adds the the `Era.time` method to `Kernel` so you can just `time do` instead of `Era.time do` to benchmark your block.